jspecify/jspecify/docs/spec.md

 -   It is an [intersection type] whose elements all are null-inclusive under every parameterization.

+TODO(cpovirk): It seems likely that we need an additional condition here for `T super @Nullable Foo`, as produced by capture conversion.

 **Some-world version:** The rule is the same except that the requirement for "`UNION_NULL`" is loosened to "`UNION_NULL` or `UNSPECIFIED`."